rcasallas-silabs/connectedhomeip/docs/silabs/general/ARTIFACTS.md

 ## RS9116 Firmware

-The RS9116 firmware (rs9116_firmware_files_with_rev_2.3.0-1.3-alpha.1.zip) is used to update the RS9116 which can be found in the Assets section of this page:
+The RS9116 firmware (rs9116_firmware_files_with_rev.zip) is used to update the RS9116 which can be found here:

 https://github.com/SiliconLabs/matter/releases/download/v2.3.0-1.3-alpha.1/rs9116_firmware_files_with_rev_2.3.0-1.3-alpha.1.zip